How do I switch bank accounts?

 And, the best switching incentives are often reserved for customers who use the full switch (CASS).

-The Financial Conduct Authority (FCA) has published new rules requiring banks and building societies to publish more information to help people make more meaningful comparisons between current account providers.
+The Financial Conduct Authority (FCA) has told banks and building societies to publish more information to help people make more meaningful comparisons between current account providers.
 In the new tables, you can find out:

 - how and when services and helplines are available